Kapil706/Synergy-2017/README.md

-# Synergy-2017
+# synergy2k17
-web app for infant immunization.
+ A WebApp for immunization for infant's by d_CoDerS